GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Real-world Experiments

 \para{Does \method{} find successful multi-criteria grasps in real-world scenarios?} Our results, summarized in Table \ref{tab:realworld}, show that \method{} outperforms Filter in both domains by a significant margin.
-In both cases, \method{} achieves approximate double the success rate of Filter.
+In both cases, \method{} achieves approximately double the success rate of Filter.
+Fig.~\ref{fig:goes_collage} depicts various successful 6-DoF grasps in the real-world experiment for the box and bowl scenarios.
 Qualitatively, we found \method{} to more reliably return a feasible grasp; in contrast, Filter failed to return \emph{any} suitable grasp in 26 out of the 130 trials (20\%).
-Other failures in both cases were commonly due to perception errors and robot trajectories executed near singular configurations, leading to grasp offsets, collisions, and robot errors.
+Other failures in both cases were commonly due to perception errors and robot trajectories executed near singular configurations, leading to grasp offsets, collisions, and robot errors (see Table \ref{table:failurecases}).
 Overall, our findings affirm that \method{} sustains its performance in real-world conditions.